freistil/statusblog/_posts/2012-06-26-networking_issues.md

 #### ISSUE:

-We are experiencing a problem that impacts the operation of cluster PRO32, PRO33, PRO35 and managed server M16.
+We are experiencing a problem that impacts the operation of several DrupalCONCEPT clusters.

 #### CAUSE: